Minnis says he will work to identify women being elected to office

 NASSAU, BAHAMAS — Giving executives within the Free National Movement a charge to develop a new generation of female leaders within the party, Prime Minister Dr. Hubert Minnis said yesterday that more women need to run for seats in the House of Assembly and to serve as Cabinet ministers as a matter of “great urgency”.

 “This is a matter of great urgency,” said the prime minister, while attending the FNM Women’s Association Installation.

-“I will work with the women’s association and other to help to identity and to promote more women being elected [to] office.
+“I will work with the women’s association and others to help to identify and to promote more women being elected [to] office.

 “Like the Torchbearers, the women’s association has as its charge to bring a new generation of leader to the FNM.

 “Last week’s torchbearers convention was an overwhelming success.

 “The convention was bigger and more dynamic than the Progressive Liberal Party (PLP) national convention the week before.

 “We were all so proud of our young people, who organized and produced a spectacular convention.

 “The convention was filled with many new voices who want to be a part of the FNM’s new vision for young people and for the country.”

 Minnis said the FNM has a better record of advancing the rights of women than the PLP.